 Reading: The CAT in Reading is an untimed, multiple choice, computer-based test of reading comprehension.

 Writing: The CAT in Writing is a 90-minute written essay test in which students are asked to respond to a reading passage that they see for the first time when they sit for the test.

-Reading: a scaled score of 70 or more.
+Reading: a score of 55 or more.

 Writing: a total score of 56 or more.

 Mathematics: a score of 57 or more in Elementary Algebra (Math 5).

 What Scores Make Students Eligible for an Automatic Retest on the CATS?

 Students who come close to passing the reading or elementary algebra exams are eligible to retest once in the appropriate area(s).
 Students who score at least a 45 on the reading test or at least a 50 on the elementary algebra test, are eligible to retest one time.
 Students must wait a minimum of 10 business days before they can retest.
 Scores achieved on the retest will be used to determine college readiness.
 It is strongly advised that students review the Test Preparation Resources prior to retesting.